dwayn/aws-management-suite/README.md

 With no options this lists all host entries in the database

     optional arguments:
-      --like LIKE         string to find within 'search-field' --prefix PREFIX     string to prefix match against 'search-field' --zone ZONE         Availability zone to filter results by.
+      --zone ZONE         Availability zone to filter results by.
 This is a prefix search so any of the following is valid with increasing
                           specificity: 'us', 'us-west', 'us-west-2', 'us-west-2a'